All Episodes

 I mean, prayer rugs, Korans, prayers five times a day, special meals.

-We were told by the Ted Kennedys and the Diane Feinsteins of the world that if we just treat these people nicer, then that they will treat our prisoners.
+We were told by the Ted Kennedys and the Diane Feinsteins of the world that if we just treat these people nicer, then they will treat our prisoners.

-For now they've captured three of our soldiers and are threatening us.
+Now they've captured three of our soldiers and are threatening us.

-They're warning us that we had better stop searching for them because if we search for them, then all hell will really break break loose.
+They're warning us that we had better stop searching for them because if we search for them, then all hell will really break loose.

-So we had to go even further, and we gave enemy combatants terrorists.
+So we had to go even further and we gave enemy combatants terrorists.

 We gave them Geneva Convention protections.